Character References in the ACT

 A person who is charged with criminal offences in the ACT may wish to provide character references to the court prior to sentencing.
 This is one way of giving the court some insight into who the defendant is and how they are viewed by others in the community.
 In some circumstances, a character reference may encourage the judge or magistrate to deliver a less severe penalty by highlighting the offender’s prior good character and/or steps they are taking to address the causes of their offending.
 It is important to know exactly what you should and should not include in a character reference for the court.
 Below are some general guidelines as to who may act as your referee and what content to include.

 Who can write the reference?

-As noted above, your character reference is an opportunity for you to demonstrate to the court why the offence committed was either uncharacteristic of your usual personality, or to show how you have taken steps to rehabilitate yourself.
+As noted above, a character reference is an opportunity for you to demonstrate to the court that the offence committed was uncharacteristic; or to show that you have taken steps to rehabilitate yourself.
 In order to effectively persuade the court of these elements, it is important to choose a referee who knows about your life and the offence committed, and can write a reference that is as detailed as possible.

 When choosing a referee, there are no hard and fast rules as to who may write the reference.
 A referee can be a family member, friend, neighbour or even co-worker.
 However, for some offences, it may be a good idea to choose an impartial third party to write a reference.